2023 AMC 10A Problems

 22.

-Circles and have radius and the distance between their centers is Circle is the largest circle internally tangent to both and Circle is internally tangent to both and and is externally tangent to What is the radius of
+Circle and each have radius and the distance between their centers is Circle is the largest circle internally tangent to both and Circle is internally tangent to both and and externally tangent to What is the radius of

 Answer: D